It was 2011 and Lauren Juliff was convinced she was making the greatest mistake of her life.

 What’s it like to travel the world for over a decade?

-We found out the answers to those questions when we sat down with Lauren in a bustling cafe in Melbourne, Australia.
+We found out the answers to those questions when we sat down with Lauren for a coffee in Fitzroy, one of the bustling inner-city neighborhoods in Melbourne, Australia.

 Hi, Lauren!
 It’s great to have you here with us.